The Bible says

 or Gentile.
 The last and the greatest of the kings that will come from Abraham

-is Jesus Himself: the King of kings and Lord of lords.
-By the way, the reason
+is Jesus Himself: King of kings and Lord of lords.
+The reason that God made

-that God made these promises to Abraham is the fact recorded in Genesis 15:6
+these promises to Abraham is the fact recorded in Genesis 15:6 and quoted in

-and quoted in Romans 4:3 as, “Abraham believed God,
+Romans 4:3 as, “Abraham believed God, and it was

-and it was counted unto him for righteousness.”
-Believe in Jesus and you
+counted unto him for righteousness.”
+Believe in Jesus and you also will

 The Bible says in First Chronicles 1:29-33, “These are their generations: The firstborn of Ishmael,